 Silence.
 Not totally unexpected.
 The encrypted side channel they’re on probably just lit up, though.

-Then, “You will receive less fouls if you stop violating the rules.”
+“You will receive less fouls if you stop violating the rules.”

 I have no idea which bee is which, so I can’t tell if the one speaking is the one freezing my players.
 “Great, so I expect the frequency of that to go down, then.”